 invented back in the early 1800's this was the first true clear photographic negative process that involves coating a glass or aluminium plate with various chemicals which is then exposed in the camera.
 The plate is developed whilst still wet hence the name 'Wet Plate', if the active chemicals dry then the image is lost.

 this process can produce images with incredible detail with its characteristic tone, results are dependant on many factors which explains the variety of images produced.

 a wet plate portrait has a habit of creating an honest impression of its subject, they may not be as flattering as modern photography and there is no re touching so you get what you get.

 i am inviting folk that are interested in sharing the experience of having their portrait created in a style of the earliest days of photography.
 There is no theme for the image re costume or setting, just whatever portrays the person as themselves.

-i will also be showing some landscape and other studio wet plate images at this exhibition which runs from Sat 13th May to Sun 4th June open 10am - 5pm.
+at the exhibition Gill and myself are also showing some macro floral, landscape and other studio wet plate images which is now open until Sun 4th June open 10am - 5pm. (closed Mondays).

 visit the facebook page